SajjadAhmad14/Telegram-bot/README.md

 ![screenshot](./images/tests.png)

-- Rspec tests are in three files jokes_spec.rb, sayings_spec.rb, sayings_spec.rb, articles_spec.rb and reuse_spec.rb in spec directory
+- Rspec tests are in these files: jokes_spec.rb, sayings_spec.rb, articles_spec.rb and reuse_spec.rb in spec directory.
-- Tests can be found for below mentioned instance methods
+- Tests can be found for below mentioned instance methods.

 - '#initialize' for Jokes
 - '#initialize' for Sayings